-Stacy Rukeyser, who took on the showrunner mantle for UnREAL this season, tells TV Drama about what viewers can expect from the new episodes, which kick off February 26, how she runs her writers’ room and offers a glimpse at the already ordered fourth season.
+Stacy Rukeyser, who took on the showrunner mantle for UnREAL this season, tells TV Drama about how she runs her writers’ room and offers a glimpse at the already ordered fourth season.

 UnREAL, the Lifetime drama that chronicles the machinations behind a Bachelor-style dating show, returns to screens this month after a long break.
 Its protagonists, Rachel and Quinn, are on a mission to turn around ratings at the fictional Everlasting reality show, which this time features its first bachelorette, Serena, a successful tech entrepreneur who really does want to find a husband.